pipecraft2/user_guide/doc/quicktools.rst

 SINTAX
 ------

-| Classify sequences with SINTAX (`Edgar 2016 <https://www.biorxiv.org/content/10.1101/074161v1>`_) againt selected :ref:`database <databases>` in fasta format.
+SINTAX (`Edgar 2016 <https://www.biorxiv.org/content/10.1101/074161v1>`_, implemented in vsearch) classifies each query sequence against a :ref:`database <databases>` whose headers carry an explicit **tax=** string (see format below).
+Like the :ref:`RDP classifier <assign_taxonomy_rdp>`, SINTAX is **k-mer-based** and does not perform a full pairwise alignment for every query-subject pair, so it scales well to large reference sets.
+SINTAX compares **k-mers** in the query to k-mers associated with taxonomic lineages in the references and infers the best-supported path through the ranks. **Bootstrap** resampling of k-mers from the query yields **per-rank confidence**; assignments below your ``cutoff`` are trimmed at the last confident rank.

+SINTAX uses the **taxonomy embedded in each reference header** on your chosen FASTA, so you can point it at **custom** references as long as they follow the required header syntax (no database training required).

 .. important::

-  Note that the database sequence headers need to be in the following format:
+  The database sequence headers need to be in the following **FASTA** format:
   >CP002711;tax=d:Fungi,p:Ascomycota,c:Saccharomycetes,o:Saccharomycetales,
   f:Saccharomycetaceae,g:Eremothecium,s:gossypii;